-- (1) "Existing dwelling" means a building, structure, trailer, or mobile home that was designated by the landowner and recognized by the Foundation and the county as an existing dwelling at the time of the establishment of an agricultural land preservation district or sale of the Agricultural Preservation Easement, whether or not the dwelling was occupied at the time of the sale. - (2) "Farm" means any land subject to an agricultural land preservation easement or district agreement. - (3) "Foundation" means the Maryland Agricultural Land Preservation Foundation. - (4) Restoration to Agricultural Use. - (a) "Restoration to agricultural use" means to alter the land to open space so that it may produce a crop or be used for livestock. - (b) "Restoration to agricultural use" does not include altering an existing dwelling to another use as an accessory farm building.
+(1) "Existing dwelling" means a building, structure, trailer, or mobile home that was designated by the landowner and recognized by the Foundation and the county as an existing dwelling at the time of the establishment of an agricultural land preservation district or sale of the Agricultural Preservation Easement, whether or not the dwelling was occupied at the time of the sale.

+(2) "Farm" means any land subject to an agricultural land preservation easement or district agreement.

+(3) "Foundation" means the Maryland Agricultural Land Preservation Foundation.

+(4) Restoration to Agricultural Use.

+(a) "Restoration to agricultural use" means to alter the land to open space so that it may produce a crop or be used for livestock.

+(b) "Restoration to agricultural use" does not include altering an existing dwelling to another use as an accessory farm building.

-.03 Eligibility.
+COMAR 15.15.04.03 .03.
+Eligibility.

-- A. Requests for Approval. - (1) The approval to relocate the 1-acre site of any dwelling by the Foundation is not an absolute right of a landowner. - (2) Requests shall be reviewed on a case-by-case basis, and approved if consistent with the guidelines established by this chapter. - (3) Each request shall be reviewed to determine if: - (a) The proposed new site for any new dwelling will adversely affect farming operations; and - (b) The site where the dwelling exists at the time of the request may be restored to agricultural use. - B. Dwelling Relocation Criteria. - (1) A request to relocate the site of an existing dwelling on a farm may not be approved by the Foundation if it increases the residential development or the number of dwellings on the farm. - (2) The proposed new site for a new dwelling: - (a) Is subject to the Foundation's approval; and - (b) May not be located in an area that interferes with any agricultural use. - (3) The Foundation's approval for a new site for an existing dwelling shall be conditioned upon the removal of the existing dwelling, and restoration of the existing dwelling site to agricultural use, within 60 days after the use and occupancy permit is issued for the new dwelling, or sooner, if required under county law. - (4) A request to relocate the 1-acre site of any proposed new dwelling may not be approved unless the landowner can demonstrate to the Foundation that the existing dwelling site can be restored to agricultural use. - (5) A landowner's request to relocate the site of an existing dwelling may not be approved if its purpose is solely for aesthetic reasons.
+A. Requests for Approval.

+(1) The approval to relocate the 1-acre site of any dwelling by the Foundation is not an absolute right of a landowner.

+(2) Requests shall be reviewed on a case-by-case basis, and approved if consistent with the guidelines established by this chapter.

+(3) Each request shall be reviewed to determine if:

+(a) The proposed new site for any new dwelling will adversely affect farming operations; and

+(b) The site where the dwelling exists at the time of the request may be restored to agricultural use.

+B. Dwelling Relocation Criteria.

+(1) A request to relocate the site of an existing dwelling on a farm may not be approved by the Foundation if it increases the residential development or the number of dwellings on the farm.

+(2) The proposed new site for a new dwelling:

+(a) Is subject to the Foundation's approval; and

+(b) May not be located in an area that interferes with any agricultural use.

+(3) The Foundation's approval for a new site for an existing dwelling shall be conditioned upon the removal of the existing dwelling, and restoration of the existing dwelling site to agricultural use, within 60 days after the use and occupancy permit is issued for the new dwelling, or sooner, if required under county law.

-This document is provided as a public resource for reference purposes only.
-Statutory and regulatory provisions can change as a result of legislative and regulatory action, so users are advised to consult the most recent version of the Annotated Code of the Public Laws of Maryland and the Code of Maryland Regulations (COMAR) available from the Maryland Department of Legislative Services at: http://www.mlis.state.md.us/.
+(4) A request to relocate the 1-acre site of any proposed new dwelling may not be approved unless the landowner can demonstrate to the Foundation that the existing dwelling site can be restored to agricultural use.

+(5) A landowner's request to relocate the site of an existing dwelling may not be approved if its purpose is solely for aesthetic reasons.

-.04 Application Procedure.
+.04.
+Application Procedure.